-Most people arrive into Lima from their home countries and most people want to do Machu Picchu tour from Cusco, Machu Picchu is on most people’s bucket list, there is something about the ruins and its history that seems to draw people from all over to Inca citadel.
+Most people arrive into Lima from their home countries and want to do a Machu Picchu tour from Cusco as part of their Peru travel itinerary, Machu Picchu is on most people’s bucket list, there is something about the ruins and its history that seems to draw people from all over to Inca citadel.
 Some people want to visit the mysterious site and feel the legendary spirits that are said to live there, it is a spiritual place, one of beauty built on the side of a mountain and hidden from the world from centuries, there are many stories as to why it was built, what it was used for and why it was deserted, abandoned after what is said to be only one hundred years of inhabitance, nobody really knows the truth and we may never know.
 Whatever you believe Machu Picchu was used for, today it is one of the most visited sites in South America and one of the seven wonders of the world.

 Depending on your time in Peru a road trip can be an excellent way to see the sights and get a great idea of the three regions of Peru, the coast, the highlands and the jungle.
 Starting a tour in Lima Peru you could do a city tour and see the best of the capital, two days will be plenty of time to see the best of Lima, from there head south to the coastal village of Paracas where boats leave every morning to the Ballestas Islands, famous for their bird life and the sea lion populations.
 After a day spent in Paracas travel further south and inland to the desert town of Nazca, for those of you who haven’t heard of Nazca, the town is located on the edge of the mysterious Nazca Lines, these lines are etched into the desert floor and feature drawings of monkeys, lizards, spiders and many other figures including a space man which you can only see from the air, so a flight is necessary, there are many different companies in Nazca who offer flights at different prices.